fengjian0106/FJThemeManager/README.md

 6 files are required: ` UIView+FJThemeManager.h/.m `, ` FJThemeManager.h/.m ` and `FJThemeItem.h/.m`.

-Copy the files into your XCode Project.
+So drag the `FJThemeManager` folder into your project.

 And in your code, just `#import "FJThemeManager.h"`

-## License
+License
+---
 FJThemeManager uses the 2-clause BSD license.
 So you should be free to use it pretty much however you want.